keithalewis/papers/bootstrap.md

 $pv$ is the first sum, so $f = [\log c_m D(u)/(p - pv)]/(u_m - u)$.

-There is also an explicit solution when extending the curve using an instrument having exactly two cash flows and a price of 0, i.e., an at-the-money forward rate agreement.
+There is also an explicit solution when extending the curve using an instrument having exactly two cash flows and a price of 0, e.g., an at-the-money forward rate agreement.
 We have $0 = c_0 D(u_0) + c_1 D(u_1)$.
 If $u_0 \le u$ then there is exactly one cash flow past the end of the curve and the previous case holds.